 A bit of variety is always welcome, and the surprise June 2017 UK general election provided a surprise assignment for me from television news broadcaster ITN.
 The task: attend the ballot count at a nearby constituency, and be the first to report the result.

-ITN had an impressive operation that night, setting out to ‘win’ the coverage of the biggest story of the year.
+ITN had a substantial operation that night, setting out to ‘win’ the coverage of the biggest story of the year.
 It had a stringer, like me, at every single one of the UK’s 650 parliamentary constituencies.
 I was allocated Gedling, a suburb of Nottingham, held by veteran Labour MP Vernon Coaker.
 The seat was considered a marginal, making it much more interesting to report on than the majority of parliamentary seats which never change allegiance.

 Rolling up to the car park of a local sports centre shortly after the polls closed at 10pm, I was surprised how much traffic was on the road.
 Surely these dozens of other cars can’t all be bringing people to watch the mundane processing of ballot papers?